Ethra8/candlelight-worlds/README.md

   * ***company name*** - in case a company wants to contact, and keep trac kof B2B customers and request.
   * ***email***
   * ***message***
 - **Buttons**: All buttons are styled seamlessly for design consistency.
+The background colour is the main theme colour #f69700.
+On *hover*, it slightly darkens to #b57002 while the font colour remains dark grey #21201e
 - **Icons**: All icons are taken from *Fontawesome*, and have been styled to match the site's design:
-  * User: Placed on the navigation bar
-  * Update
+  * *User icon*: Placed on the navigation bar, it enables unidentified users to easily login or register for an account, and also enables authentified users to access their booking list, and to logout.
+It has been styled matching the main colour of the theme #f69700.
+  * *Update Booking icon*: Placed on each individual booking item on the *Booking List* page, it enables the user upon clicking it to update the booking to a new date, time, or world all together.
+Its colour matches the font's light grey of the site #dbd0ba, and *on hover*, it turns to the main theme's *'candlelight'* colour #f69700.
+  * *Delete Booking icon*: Placed on each individual booking item on the *Booking List* page, it enables the user upon clicking it to delete the booking.
+Its colour matches the font's light grey of the site #dbd0ba, and *on hover*, it turns to the main theme's *'candlelight'* colour #f69700.

 ## PAGES
-This site contains the following responsive pages, all of which contain the followingn features:
+This site contains the following responsive pages, all of which contain the following features.
+You can also check further details about each feature [here](#features):
 - **Navigation Bar**
-- **Backgroung hero image**: Fixed to the background
+- **Backgroung hero image**: Fixed to the body, and taking all available space in dynamic way.
-- **Back transparent overlay**: Increased opacity of hero image to improve visual impact on text.
+- **Back transparent overlay**: Increased opacity of hero image to improve accessibility.
-- **Footer**:
--
+- **Footer**: FIxed to the botom of each page, it contains social media icons that redirect to the correspondent media profile of the web, enabling the users to easily check or follow our different social media profiles.

 ### HOME PAGE
   ![image](https://github.com/user-attachments/assets/315d5c51-4eee-4aa1-b84d-328f347184d5)